shakes76/PatternAnalysis-2023/recognition/README.md

 ![](Siamese_loss.png)

-The MLP was trained with the following criterion and optimiser:
+The MLP was also trained for 10 epochs with the following criterion and optimiser.
+Binary cross entropy loss is a widely used loss function for binary classification problems.

 ```
 criterion = nn.BCELoss()
 optimizer = optim.SGD(mlp.parameters(), lr=1e-3)
 ```

+The training output log for the MLP is shown below:
 ```
 Starting Training MLP...
 Epoch number: 0 -> Average loss: 0.6921